|

 PROJECTIONS

-they rationalize directional tool setting adjustments, during drilling
+they rationalize directional tool setting adjustments during drilling

 operations.

-are presented below.
+THD well logs for three wells are presented below.
 These logs were created with

 SES